cmroug14/writing-archimedes/markdown/LinkingDiagramAndText.md

 #### Construction of the Diagram

 Incorporating the steps of the construction into the diagram tracing records in what order geometric objects are constructed.
 It is possible to analyze this data to seek patterns within treatises: does Archimedes generally follow the same progression?
 How do constructions most commonly begin?
-Do constructions always increase in complexity with later propositions?
+Do constructions increase in complexity with later propositions?

+Additionally, it is interesting to consider how closely the scribe followed the text of the construction and to note when he included geometric objects that are not called for in the construction.
+Such investigations could lead to a better understanding of how the diagrams were created.